LassoSoft/LassoGuide/lasso_guide_source/operations/sending-email.rst

       The HTML part of the message.
 Either a ``-body`` or ``-html`` part (or both) is required.
    :param -htmlImages:
-      Specifies a list of files which will be used as images for the HTML part of an outgoing message.
+      Specifies a list of files that will be used as images for the HTML part of an outgoing message.
 Accepts either an array of file paths or an array of pairs which include a file name as the first part and the data for the file as the second part.